Vegetable Kurma Recipe

 Serving Suggestions for Vegetable Kurma

-Serve this flavorful vegetable kurma with jeera rice for a comforting Indian lunch or dinner.
-You can also pair it with South Indian coconut chutney on the side to enhance the flavors.
-This combination makes for a delicious and wholesome vegetarian meal.
+You can also pair it with rich coconut chutney on the side to enhance the flavors.
+This combination makes for a delicious vegetarian meal.
+Add papad, salad, or pickle on the side to make the meal more complete.

 Recipe Card